anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Activate SharePoint Feature
 ----------------------------------

-Activate a feature with specific ID
+Activate a SharePoint feature with specific ID with the help of Microsoft Flow.

 .. rubric:: Input Parameters